aspolanski/SpecDB/README.md

-# SpecDB - Contiuum Normalized Spectra for Keck/HIRES
+# SpecDB - Continuum Normalized Spectra for Keck/HIRES

 This repo hosts some functions that were used to deblaze spectra from the middle 'r' chip of the High Resolution Echelle Spectrograph from Keck.
 For more information about HIRES data products please refer to [the California Kepler Survey website](https://california-planet-search.github.io/cks-website/) and [Petigura et al. 2017](https://ui.adsabs.harvard.edu/abs/2017AJ....154..107P/abstract).
 These functions were used in Polanski et al. 202X.